terroo/terroo.github.io/_posts/2020-03-16-how-to-compile-your-programs-with-cmake.md

 layout: post
 title: "How to Compile your programs with CMake"
 date: 2020-03-16 09:28:36
-image: '/assets/img/'
+image: '/assets/img/cpp/cmake.png'
-description:
+description: 'Multiplatform system for performing automated generation.'
-featured-img: ../dir/img
+featured-img: ../cpp/cmake.png
 tags:
+- cmake
+- cpp
+- clanguage
 ---

 ![How to Compile your programs with CMake](/assets/img/cpp/cmake.png)